philcali/spdf/README.md

 The `url` must be in the form of `*://*`.
 The specified output file must be in the form of `*.pdf*`.

-The utility was designed to place nice with other CL tools, so input and output can be piped and redirected (in fact, it is encouraged to do so).
+The utility was designed to play nice with other CL tools, so input and output can be piped and redirected (in fact, it is encouraged to do so).

 ```